mozilla/kitsune/docs/deployments.rst

 The ``master`` branch is our main integration points.
 All new patches should be based on the latest ``master`` (or rebased to it).

-Pull requests are created from those branche.
+Pull requests are created from those branches.
 Pull requests may be opened at any time, including before any code has been written.

 Pull requests get reviewed.